Guided Imagery and Music Support during Cancer Treatment

 - Healing imagery

-The Joan Karnell Cancer Center at Pennsylvania Hospital has a music library that patients can access.
-If your cancer center does not have a CD library or music therapist, you can use this guide to help you choose music from a music store or your local library. iTunes offers many of the pieces mentioned in this guide for individual purchase, and those readers familiar with iTunes may wish to develop a music listening catalogue that way.
+Application such as iTunes offer many of the pieces mentioned in this guide for individual purchase, and those readers familiar with these applications may wish to develop a music listening catalogue that way.
 In addition, a music therapist can give you guidance regarding selection and use (see below for how to find a therapist in your area).

-- Guided imagery and music CDs use a combination of soothing music and spoken guided relaxation and imagery.
-These CDs focus on themes such as relaxation, positive imagery, healing imagery and sleep.
+- Guided imagery and music use a combination of soothing music and spoken guided relaxation and imagery.
+These songs and sounds focus on themes such as relaxation, positive imagery, healing imagery and sleep.

-- Quiet music CDs provide a number of individual pieces that can be soothing and relaxing.
-Some of these CDs are more classical in nature, while others have a "new age" quality.
+- Quiet music provide a number of individual pieces that can be soothing and relaxing.
+Some songs are more classical in nature, while others have a "new age" quality.

-Choosing and listening to a CD is a very personal thing.
-While these CDs have been carefully chosen for their therapeutic potential, there are a wide range of responses possible for any CD.
-So, while some patients find guided imagery and music CDs very helpful during treatment, others find it unhelpful; similarly, many patients find listening to music very supportive during treatment, whereas others prefer silence.
+Choosing and listening to music is a very personal thing.
+While some music/sound is carefully chosen for their therapeutic potential, there are a wide range of responses possible.
+So, while some patients find guided imagery and music very helpful during treatment, others find it unhelpful; similarly, many patients find listening to music very supportive during treatment, whereas others prefer silence.

-If you have not used music, or guided imagery and music during treatment, then you may like to experiment by choosing a number of CDs and listening to the beginning of each.
-This will give you a sense of the tone and quality of each CD.
+If you have not used music, or guided imagery during treatment, then you may like to experiment by choosing a number of songs, a streaming channel or create a play list and experiment with them to see what best fits your needs.
+This will give you a sense of the tone and quality of the music.

-Each CD offers a different kind of listening experience.
-Some CDs provide short (4-7 minutes) pieces that are original compositions or based upon traditional music (e.g. The Water is Wide).
-Other Cds offer longer tracks (up to 30 minutes) that are based upon classical music (e.g. Pachelbel Canon) or music-imagery combinations that guide your through an imagery experience (e.g. a place in nature).
+Each album offers a different kind of listening experience.
+Some albums provide short (4-7 minutes) pieces that are original compositions or based upon traditional music (e.g. The Water is Wide).
+Other albums offer longer tracks (up to 30 minutes) that are based upon classical music (e.g. Pachelbel Canon) or music-imagery combinations that guide your through an imagery experience (e.g. a place in nature).

-While the longer tracks tend to offer a deeper, more relaxing listening experience, choose your music according to how you feel now.
+While the longer tracks tend to offer a deeper, more relaxing listening experience, choose your music according to how you feel.
 Consider the following:

-- If you feel fatigued and want to rest, CDs such as Timeless Motion and Fragments of a Dream may be helpful as they focus on longer, extended music listening.
+- If you feel fatigued and want to rest, Timeless Motion and Fragments of a Dream may be helpful as they focus on longer, extended music listening.

-While listening to CDs during treatment can be very helpful, there are some limitations.
-Any CD uses a prescribed imagery script.
+While listening to music/sound during treatment can be very helpful, there are some limitations.
+Some guided imagery uses a prescribed imagery script.
 For some people, this is very helpful, but for others, the script may not match their experience, or imagery preferences.
 Working directly with the music therapist provides the individual attention and music/imagery development that will best match your needs.
 The music therapist is also there to discuss your imagery experience with you.
 This can be very helpful when you are feeling anxious or overwhelmed.

 Please feel free to discuss this with your nurse if you would like more information about working with the music therapist.